 Probate is the legal process of a court overseeing the administration of a decedent's estate.
 The process ensures that all final bills and expenses are paid and that the remaining assets are properly distributed to the beneficiaries (or heirs) named in the will.
 If there is no will, or one cannot be found, distributions to beneficiaries are controlled by state law.
 This is known as "intestate" or "intestacy."

-In any case, there are some important steps the responsible party, if known, should take soon after the decedent's death.
+There are important steps the responsible party (sometimes called the "executor" or "personal representative") should take soon after the decedent's death.
 You can learn more about these steps here.

 Once the executor or personal representative is identified, certain legal actions should be initiated.

 If there are assets that must pass through the probate system, someone must notify the probate court.
 If the decedent left a Will, then the person named as the executor is normally the person who will present the Will to the court.
 If the decedent did not have a Will, then an interested party (usually a surviving spouse, child, sibling, or close family friend) will notify the court.